All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

 \section{Construction of Ramsey lifts}

-At least at the first glance Ramsey classes seem to be very special.
-In this section we focus on techniques of turning a class into a class with strong amalgamation where we can apply Theorem~\ref{thm:mainstrong} by means of lifted language.
+In this section we focus on techniques for lifting a class into a strong amalgamation class where we can apply Theorem~\ref{thm:mainstrong}.
+We thus provide general tools for construction of Ramsey lifts.